Bob Lucas (footballer): Physiotherapy career

-Weymouth (1972–2002)

 In 1972, the then manager of Weymouth Graham Williams persuaded Lucas to return to the club as the physiotherapist, and he became the club's physiotherapist until he retired in 2002; he was physiotherapist at Weymouth for 1,948 matches.

-Later life and death
+By 2002, he was earning £20 a week as physio, having previously taken a cut from £40 a week.

+Weymouth club president

 After retiring as a physiotherapist in 2002, he became the club president of Weymouth in 2006.
 In July 2010, the Wessex Stadium, home of Weymouth, was renamed to the Bob Lucas Stadium in his honour.